widcardw/vue-tsx-starter-lite/README.md

 - [x] Use icons from any icon sets in [Pure CSS](https://github.com/antfu/unocss/tree/main/packages/preset-icons)
 - [x] TypeScript
 - [x] Vitest for unit and components testing
+- [x] Netlify deployment

 ### TODO

 - [ ] Tsx eslint support and format on save
-- [ ] Unocss attributify (tsx warns when using attributes that an html element does not have)
+- [ ] Unocss attributify (tsx warns when using attributes that a html element does not have)
-- [ ] Netlify deployment

 ## Pre-packed